s427/MARL/readme.md

 - v.
 1.1
   - [NEW] paging preferences (page size and posts order) are automatically saved to the browser and restored on app load if present
   - various bug fixes and improvements
 - v.
+1.0
-1.0 - Initial release
+  - initial release